 Mom initially refused.
 But, I was too stubborn.
 Got my way, joined the black tea family mornings.
 I had overcome mom’s ruling.
 I had won.

-After 15 odd years, I stopped and preferred milk tea.
 At 21, I left home to pursue higher studies.
 I would visit home every year.
 After around 5-6 years of being away, I was somehow reminded of the black tea I used to have as a child.
 I was looking forward to the next visit.

 I asked her what was the secret.
 She said, she would mix water in it as a child so it was fine for me to drink.
 But, now that I had grown up, she gave me the original black tea.